Western-Health-Covid19-Collaboration/wh_covid19_app/CONTRIBUTING.md

 ## Contributing as a developer

 Check our [issues page](https://github.com/Western-Health-Covid19-Collaboration/wh_covid19_app/issues?q=is%3Aopen+is%3Aissue+label%3A%22Ready+for+Dev%22) `ready for dev` issues to work on.

-Look for issues that are not assigned to somebody.
-If you are working on an issue assign yourself to it.
-To work on something you must be assigned on the issue.
-If someone already is, ask if they want help and if they agree add yourself to the assignment.
-Nobody no in the assignment list should be working on an issue.
+Look for issues that have not been assigned to anyone.
+If you are working on a particular issue, please assign yourself to it.
+If an assignee is currently working on an issue that you are interested in, ask if they want help.
+If they agree, then add yourself to the assignment.
+Other than the assignees on the assignment list, nobody else should be working on the same issue.

 Before you submit a PR, please ENSURE that you have run the following terminal commands locally in the root of the Flutter project and all the steps pass: